xrdocs/design/_blogs/2019-12-10-cst-implementation-guide-convert.md

 #### Access Router Service Provisioning (IOS-XR):

-Note EVPN VPWS dual homing is not supported when using an SR-TE preferred path.
+**Note:** EVPN VPWS dual homing is not supported when using an SR-TE preferred path.
-{: .notice--warning}

-In IOS-XR 6.6.3 the SR Policy used as the preferred path must be referenced by its generated name and not the configured policy name.
+**Note:** In IOS-XR 6.6.3 the SR Policy used as the preferred path must be referenced by its generated name and not the configured policy name.
 This requires first issuing the command
-{: .notice--info}

 **Define SR Policy**